 There’s a simple test to check the AI visibility of your products:

-Open the Amazon app and activate Rufus (the Rufus icon at the bottom right).
+Open the Amazon app and enable Rufus (the Rufus icon at the bottom right).

-Ask a typical customer question about your product category, e.g., “Which hand blender is best for baby food?”
+Ask a typical customer question about your product category, e.g., “Which immersion blender is best for baby food?”

-Then check whether your product appears in the recommendations.
+Then check whether your product is listed in the recommendations.

-On your product page, ask: “What are the pros and cons of this product?”
+Ask on your product page: “What are the pros and cons of this product?”

-Check whether Rufus correctly reflects your selling points.
+Check if Rufus correctly summarizes your selling points.

-If Rufus doesn’t mention your product or provides incorrect information, it’s a clear signal: your listing is not yet optimized for the new AI world.
+If Rufus does not mention your product or provides incorrect information, it’s a clear sign: your listing still isn’t optimized for the new AI world.

 Conclusion: The time for Rufus-optimized listings is

-The shift from keyword-based to semantic search is not some distant future—it is happening right now.
-Brands that understand early how COSMO and Rufus work secure themselves a competitive edge that classic SEO optimization can no longer catch up to.
+The shift from keyword-based to semantic search is not just futuristic talk—it’s happening right now.
+Brands that quickly understand how COSMO and Rufus work will gain a competitive advantage that classic SEO optimization can no longer catch up to.

-The crucial question is no longer: “Do I rank for my keywords?” but rather: “Does Amazon’s AI understand why my product is the best solution for my customers’ problem?”
+The key question is no longer: “Am I ranking for my keywords?” but rather: “Does Amazon’s AI understand why my product is the best solution for my customers’ problem?”

 Frequently Asked Questions (FAQ)